Creating Tracy Extensions

 Default Styles

-In the panel, <a>
+In the panel, <a>, <table>, <pre>, and <code>

 elements have predefined styles.
 If you want to create a link that hides and shows another element, connect them using

-attributes and the tracy-toggle
+href and id attributes and the tracy-toggle class:

 <a href="#tracy-addons-ClassName-{$counter}" class="tracy-toggle">Details</a>